 Is the system capable of processing and reporting in more than one language?
 Can you select these, or do you need to have this done at installation?
 Are the languages you need available?

 Is the system capable of processing and reporting in more than one currency?
 Can you select these, or do you need to have this done at installation?
 Are the currencies you need available?

 Simply, is it simple?
 Is the system intuitive?
 Can you get the information you want out of the system without needing to be a computer expert?
 The speed and simplicity of a system will be a major factor in the uptake and ongoing use of a product.

 Can a product connect with your other systems such as an existing CRM or financial system, draw on that information and give you an overall view of your business data?

 Data Filters And Drilldown.

 How specific can you make your searches and how does the system allow you to do this?
 Does this make sense to you and your team?
 Is this the best solution for the way in which you currently search or want to search in the future?

 The dashboard is usually the home screen of the BI system.
 Is what you see when you log into the system what you need to see at a quick glance?
 Can you personalize or configure this to your business?

 Specific Time Ranges For Data Search.

 When searching for information from the system, can you select the time periods you need?
-This could be monthly, weekly or a rolling time period.
-Are you able to compare date ranges to give you direct comparisons and trends?
+This could be monthly, weekly, or a rolling time period.
+Can you compare date ranges to give you direct comparisons and trends?

 Can the system send alerts to you (by email, SMS, pop-ups, push notifications) based on your requirements without you having to log in and run a search?